LKchemposer/LKchemposer.github.io/_posts/rock_paper_scissor/2020-11-14-rock_paper_scissor.md

 ---
 layout: post
 usemathjax: true
-title: Rock Paper Scissor and the number of games
+title: Rock, Paper, Scissors
 ---

-# TL;DR

-* I made expected value calculations to see how many games one has to play before a game of Rock, Paper, Scissors has a winner
-* I compared calulations to simulations
-* Repeated for a few variations of the rule

-# The nerdy stuff

 Rock, Paper, Scissors (RPS) is a simple classic game.
 How many plays (or moves) do you have to make (on average) before a game has a winner?
 Maybe you’d win or lose on the first try, or the second try, but the game surely cannot go that long, right?
 Let’s find out!

+# TL;DR

+* I made expected value calculations to see how many games one has to play before a game of Rock, Paper, Scissors has a winner
+* I compared calulations to simulations
+* Repeat, for a few variations of the rule

-## Instant win
+# Instant win

-### Theory
+## Theory

 Let's explore this problem using both theory and simulations.
 First, in terms of mathematics, whatever the AI picks, we have 2 in 3 chances of either winning or losing, i.e., the game ends, and 1 in 3 chances of getting a tie.
 Let $$E[X]$$ be the expected number of games taken place, we have: